eytanohana/Graph-Algorithms/README.md

 Additionally edges can be weighted which in the case of nav systems can represent some sort of measure for how long the road (edge) from point a to point b is, which can take in to account physical distance, traffic conditions, and other factors.

 In graph theory, vertices can be accessed by computing a graph traversal.
 A graph traversal is an algorithm that "visits" each vertex in the graph.
 All types of traversal gives a specific order in which each vertex is visited.
 Two simple types of traversals in a graph are paths and cycles.
 A path is sequence of non-repeating vertices connected by unique edges.
 A cycle is a path where the start and end vertices are the same.
+Graphs that don't contain any cycle are called __acyclic__.
 The left image displays a path and the right image is a cycle.

 <p>
  <img src="static/path-graph.png" width="30%"/>